RichardBacon/personal-website/README.md

 https://www.richardjohnbacon.com/

-My personal website which contains a short bio, my portfolio and contact information.
+My personal website containing a short bio, portfolio and contact information.

-The site is hosted on [Netlify](https://www.netlify.com/), with a custom domain.
+The site is hosted on [Netlify](https://www.netlify.com/), using a custom domain.

 ## Development